Embird Embroidery Software

 Columns

-Parameters that are adjustable during the use of the Freehand tool are: Minimum Width of Column, Maximum Width of Column, Tablet pressure option to switch on/off tablet, and Simulated Width combo box.
+The parameters that are adjustable during the use of the Freehand tool are: Minimum Width of Column, Maximum Width of Column, the Tablet pressure option to switch on/off the tablet, and the Simulated Width combo box.

-If tablet is present, width of the pressure-sensitive column varies from minimum to maximum column width value, according to the real pen pressure.
-Simulated width combo box is disabled.
+If a tablet is present, the width of the pressure-sensitive column varies from the minimum to the maximum column width value, according to the real pen pressure.
+The Simulated Width combo box is disabled.

-If tablet is not present (mouse is used for the drawing) or if tablet pen pressure is disabled by un-checking the Tablet pressure option, Width of the pressure-sensitive column is defined by selected stroke sample from the Simulated Width combo box.
+If a tablet is not present (a mouse is used for drawing) or if tablet pen pressure is disabled by unchecking the Tablet pressure option, the width of the pressure-sensitive column is defined by the selected stroke sample from the Simulated Width combo box.

 Freehand digitizing tool - pressure stroke

-Example of column with simulated pressure effect on its width.
+Example of a column with a simulated pressure effect on its width.

-Fill-type styles include : Fill, Sfumato and Opening.
-There is also Carving style, which is created like outline, but it serves to add texture lines to fill or sfumato objects.
-Both opening and carving objects must follow after the fill or sfumato objects.
-They are not a stand-alone objects.
+Fill-type styles include: Fill, Mesh, Sfumato, and Opening.
+There is also a Carving style, which is created like an outline, but it serves to add texture lines to the fill, mesh or sfumato objects.
+Both opening and carving objects must follow after the fill, mesh or sfumato objects.
+They are not stand-alone objects.

-The only parameter of Fill that are adjustable during the use of the Freehand tool is Angle .
-The rest of parameters can be accessed only after finishing the freehand mode, using the common Parameters window.
+The only parameter of Fill that is adjustable during the use of the Freehand tool is Angle.
+The rest of the parameters can be accessed only after finishing the freehand mode, using the Parameters window.

-Note: When freehand drawing is finished, strokes are no longer available as a 'freehand objects'.
-They are automatically converted into respective vector objects like manual stitches, fill or column and their parameters are accessible via respective tabs in the Parameters window.
+Note: When freehand drawing is finished, strokes are no longer available as 'freehand objects'.
+They are automatically converted into respective vector objects like manual stitches, fill, or column, and their parameters are accessible via respective tabs in the Parameters window.

 Back to Embird Tutorial Contents